chmouel/batzconverter/README.md

 Just install the [alfredworlflow file](./alfredworkflow/TZ.alfredworkflow) from the repository and make sure the batz script is in one of these path: `$HOME/bin/` or `/usr/local/bin/`

-## Install

-This needs gnu date, on MacOSX just install gnuutils from brew

-It needs bash v4 too, you need to install it from brew as well on MacOSX